 A refreshing appetizer, perfect for the weekend or an afternoon of football!
 Ceviche is a traditional South American dish which started in Peru.
 Today, you can find different versions of this dish in various South American countries.
 This particular one is a Bolivian recipe served with popcorn, an Ecuadorian twist.
 Ceviche is quick to put together with a little planning.
 You need to get started the night before to let the fish marinate and cook in lime juice overnight.

 To make this recipe you’ll need:

-- 2 lbs. cod filet (or any other white fish you’d prefer) cut into small pieces
+- 2 lbs. white fish filet (like Haddock, Tilapia, Orange Roughy) cut into small pieces

 - 8 limes (juiced and strained)

 - 1/2 red bell pepper

 - 1/2 celery stalk

 - 2 tbsp finely chopped cilantro